EC528-Fall-2025/CNFS-Interposer/README.md

 ./run.sh
 popd
 ```
-THis step will take some time as it will build a custom kernel with NFS support and install it to minikube's kata containers installation.
+This step will take some time as it will build a custom kernel with NFS support and install it to minikube's kata containers installation.

 To test this you can use the `ubuntu-sample.yaml`.
 ```bash